Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 ### Configuration

-* **HAi Agent Assistant**: Conversational virtual assistant for your agents, to help you within Hornbill.
+* **HAi Agent Assistant**: Enable the virtual assistant for your agents, within Hornbill.
-* **HAi User Assistant**: Conversational virtual assistant for your end users, available in the Employee Portal.
+* **HAi User Assistant**: Enable the virtual assistant for your end users, available in the Employee Portal.
 * **HAi Search**: Enable AI Search for HAi and the HAi Assistants.
 * **HAi Insights**: Enable HAi Insights in the right hand sidebar of the Hornbill interface.
 This feature provides AI-generated insights and recommendations based on your current context.